-- Check Winter Coaches' First Aid, CPR, epipen, Concussion, Cardiac, and Mandated Reporter Certifications. - Check WSI and Lifeguard Certification for winter coaches. - Set the schedule with the Athletic Trainer for the winter season. - Review Emergency Action Plans with Winter Coaches at Winter Coaches pre-season meeting. - Check gymnastics equipment and mats - Meet with Athletic Trainer: - o Review Emergency Action Plan for winter sports - Med kits for winter teams. - o Emergency contacts for winter athletes. - Medical histories for winter athletes. - o Pre-participation exams (sports physicals) for each athlete - o Put EAP for each sport in medical kit. - Permission forms, Concussion forms, Cardiac Arrest forms from winter parents and students - Review "The 14 Legal Duties" with all winter coaches at the pre-season meeting. - Distribute the Emergency Action Plan to all winter coaches at the pre-season meeting. - Send cautionary statements to winter coaches.
+- Check Winter Coaches' First Aid, EpiPen, CPR, Heat Illness, Concussion, Cardiac and Mandated Reporter Certifications - Check WSI and Lifeguard Certification for winter coaches. - Set the schedule with the Athletic Trainer for the winter season. - Review Emergency Action Plans with Winter Coaches at Winter Coaches pre-season meeting. - Check gymnastics equipment and mats - Meet with Athletic Trainer: - o Review Emergency Action Plan for winter sports. - Med kits for winter teams. - o Emergency contacts for winter athletes. - o Medical histories for winter athletes. - o Pre-participation exams (sports physicals) for each winter athlete. - Put EAP for each sport in medical kit. - Permission forms, Heat Illness forms, Concussion forms, Cardiac Arrest forms from winter parents and students. - Review "The 14 Legal Duties" with all winter coaches at the pre-season meeting. - Review the "Return From Injury Process" with all winter coaches at the pre-season meeting. - Distribute the Emergency Action Plan to all winter coaches at the pre-season meeting. - Send cautionary statements to winter coaches.
 Coaches should meet with parents and students prior to the first day of practice to review the cautionary statements.
 Coaches should provide feedback to the Athletic Director for updates in safety pertaining to their sport.
 The Athletic Director should adjust the cautionary statements and keep them updated.